How Does Cannabis Help With Sleep and Insomnia?

 If you wish, you can take more capsules or another tincture dose to help manage these flares.
 Just remember that these methods take significantly longer to take effect than vaporizers—about 90 minutes.

 Often, the best way to manage moderate to severe sleep conditions is to combine different CBD products for all-day preventative and therapeutic coverage.
-The below products are some of our tried and true recommendations for combating anxiety related symptoms.

 What is the correct CBD dosage to help treat sleep disorders and insomnia?

 Your experience with cannabidiol will be unique, and it takes a bit of consideration to build a personalized routine.
 The best dose for you will vary based on personal factors, like your tolerance to cannabinoid products, your weight, or the type and severity of ailments you hope to manage.

 We suggest those suffering from sleep disorders start with 5-10mg per day of CBD.
 If this dose doesn’t seem to bring relief, we suggest increasing the dose by 5-10mg daily until you experience complete relief.
 Tinctures make it easy to dose this way, since you can increase by small increments, one or two drops at a time.